-The Irish Setter: The heart of the hunt
+The Irish Setter: Bred for the field

 - Irish Setter: